OlinDSA2025/olindsa2025.github.io/in_class/day07.md

   D --7--> E
 ```

 As an aside, edge weights could encode a bunch of different things in our graph.
-In computer vision, edge weights can encode the similarity between neighboring parts of an image and this graph can then be processed to segment parts of an image.
+In computer vision, edge weights can encode the dissimilarity between neighboring parts of an image and this graph can then be processed to segment parts of an image.
 Another classical example is graph traversal where we might want to find the shortest path through a graph connecting $v_{start}$ to $v_{goal}$.
 In this setting, the cost of a path is defined by the sum of edge weights along the path.
+This is what we will learn about next.

-Dijkstra's algorithm gives us a way to compute shortest (defined in terms of the lowest sum of edges) to move between a given source node and a destination node.
-In order for Dijkstra's algorithm to work, none of the edges in the network can have negative cost.
+Dijkstra's algorithm gives us a way to compute the shortest path (defined in terms of the lowest sum of edges) to move between a given source node and any destination node.
+In order for Dijkstra's algorithm to work, none of the edges in the network can have negative weight.

 Looking at our sample graph, let's calculate a few shortest paths.

 Dijkstra's algorithm gives us a way to compute the shortest path in a systematic fashion.
 The pseudocode for the algorithm is defined below.
 Before we go through the algorithm, let's make sure we understand the role of two maps (or, if you prefer, dictionaries) that we will be creating.
 The first is called ``prev`` and it is used to reconstruct the shortest path once we find it.
 The second is called ``dist`` and you can think of this as a tentative cost to travel from the start node to any particular node.
+We'll also maintain a queue of nodes that we plan to visit.
+This queue will be pretty similar to the one you implemented on the last assignment, but it will have an additional feature of adding elements with a particular priority.

 ```
 for each vertex, v that is not the source: